Capital Anglesey & Gwynedd

-Capital Cymru is a local Welsh-language radio station owned and operated by Global.
-The station broadcasts to Gwynedd and Anglesey from studios in Gwersyllt, Wrexham via the Arfon transmitting station.
+Capital Anglesey & Gwynedd, formerly known as Capital Cymru, is a local radio station owned and operated by Global.
+The station broadcasts to Anglesey and Gwynedd via the Arfon transmitting station.

-Previously, the station formed part of the Heart network and earlier the Marcher Radio Group.
+Previously, the station formed part of the Heart network, and earlier, the Marcher Radio Group.
 It switched to the Capital network on 6 May 2014.
-Heart North Wales now covers the region as part of the Heart network.
+Heart North and Mid Wales now covers the region as part of the Heart network.

 Overview

-Capital Cymru's programmes are almost entirely in Welsh—all local output is presented in Welsh and incorporates Welsh-language music, news bulletins and traffic updates.
-The only English-language programming and the only networked show is The Sky VIP Official Big Top 40, broadcast on Sunday afternoons.

 Although the official transmission area takes in most of the Isle of Anglesey and a large part of Gwynedd (as far south as Harlech), the location of its transmitter means the signal carries across Cardigan Bay and can be heard in parts of Pembrokeshire and even in Ireland.
-Capital Cymru is also available on the North West Wales local DAB digital radio multiplex—broadcasting alongside the North Wales Coast feed of Capital North West and Wales, which continues to carry Capital's networked programmes.
+Capital Cymru is also available on the North West Wales local DAB digital radio multiplex—broadcasting alongside the North Wales Coast feed of Capital North West and Wales.

+Up until 21 February 2025, the station aired local programming in the Welsh language with the Capital network's playlist tweaked to include contemporary Welsh language music.